PinoTsao/Memo/boot/boot.md

 	UNWIND_HINT_EMPTY

 	/* Check if nx is implemented */
-	/* Intel Developer manual 4.1.4 Enumeration of Paging Features by CPUID:
+	/* Intel SDM 3a, chapter 4.1.4 Enumeration of Paging Features by CPUID:
 	 * 返回值 EDX.NX [bit 20] = 1 表示 IA32_EFER.NXE may be set to 1, allowing
 	 * PAE paging and 4-level paging to disable execute access to selected pages*/ movl	$0x80000001, %eax